watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/hubspot/readme.md

 ## Using this Starter Kit

 The following actions are provided in this starter kit.
-When configuring your extension, the fields below should be populated accordingly for the skill to be fully functional.
+After upload, the actions should be configured to use the fields below for the skill to be fully functional.
+Follow the instructions [here](../../README.md#configuring-your-actions-skill-to-use-an-extension) and note the information below to do this.

 - **Action 1**. (basic + advanced) I want to dispute a charge.
     ```